THE LAST WORD

 The growing patient population, innumerable regulations, and intense financial and time pressures have compounded the challenges of primary care practice.
 To distribute the workload and achieve efficiencies, many practices are expanding the role of allied health professionals such as nurse practitioners and physician assistants or creating new roles, such as health education specialists.1

 Although these team members certainly have a role in the evolving model of primary care, let's be candid: As a physician, it is unsettling to watch fundamental patient care tasks progressively being handed to others who may lack extensive medical training.
+It raises questions about whether the core functions of primary care physicians are unintentionally being diminished, whether the physician will eventually be reduced to a brief visitor during the encounter, and what constitutes a family physician.

 1. Chambliss ML, Lineberry S, Evans WM, Bibeau DL.
 Adding health education specialists to your practice.
 Fam Prac Manag.
 2014;21(2):10–15.